-- Democracy evolves through popular struggles - Conflict is resolved through mass mobilization/ intervention of the parliament/judiciary. - Public demonstration of mass support decides the issue - Political and other organizations play an important role direct / indirect Direct-forming parties, contesting elections and forming governments Indirect --- pressurizing govt. to listen to their demands and influence decision making.
+- Conflict is resolved through mass mobilization/ intervention of the parliament/judiciary. - Public demonstration of mass support decides the issue - Political and other organizations play an important role direct / indirect Direct-forming parties, contesting elections and forming governments Indirect --- pressurizing govt. to listen to their demands and influence decision making.